Chapter 15 : The Ultimatum

 At Parker's last statement, Dominique let out a muffled cry, sinking further to the ground and squeezing her eyes shut as her tears escaped.
 James hated seeing her like this; she was one of the fiercest people James had ever known, strong and courageous.
 He thought nothing could scare her, and so seeing her truly terrified was a genuine reality check.

-"Here is where you have a choice," suggested Parker.
-"You can give me back my mother, and I'll give you back the Weasley here.
+“Here is where you have a choice,” suggested Parker.
+“You can give me back my mother, and I'll give you back the Weasley here—or is it Lupin now?
 Or you can give me back my mother, and I'll show you the way to the phoenixes.
 Either way, you’re giving my mother back to me.
 You just have one choice to make, so which will it be?
 Al's life?
-Or Dominique's?"
+Or Dominique's?”

 Previous Chapter Next Chapter